H4tch/hugo-plus/README.md

 * Categories panel
 * Recent Posts panel
 * Mutliple Author support
-	* Good if you ever want to do guest posts
+	* Good for doing guest posts
-	* If Hugo, had incremental builds, then this feature could really be abused to make larger content publishing sites, but alas...
+	* If Hugo, had incremental builds, then this feature could really be abused to make a larger content publishing site

 # Getting Started